AlifAkbar99/FaceEmotions-YOLOv11/README.md

 The system detects faces in real-time or from images and classifies the detected facial expression into one of these emotion categories.
 Through model optimization and dataset refinement, the system achieves up to 98% emotion recognition accuracy on the validation dataset, demonstrating strong performance for real-time applications and research purposes.

-🧠 Model Performance
+### 🧠 Model Performance

 The YOLOv11 model was trained and evaluated on a labeled facial expression dataset.
 After dataset cleaning and model tuning, the system achieved:

-Accuracy: up to 98% on the validation dataset
+1. Accuracy: up to 98% on the validation dataset

-Fast inference speed suitable for real-time detection
+2. Fast inference speed suitable for real-time detection

-Stable emotion classification across different lighting conditions
+3. Stable emotion classification across different lighting conditions

 Note: Accuracy may vary depending on input quality and environment.

+### ⚙️ Technology Stack
 | Category                | Technology / Library   | Description                                                     |
 | ----------------------- | ---------------------- | --------------------------------------------------------------- |
 | Programming Language    | Python 3.x             | Main language used for model training and inference             |